ashish-chopra/Structures/README.md

 What are we working on?
 ---------------------
-1. Looking into some applications of LinkedList, Trees.
+1. Adding elementary sorts and some applications of LinkedList, Trees.
 2. Implementing Graph Algorithms
 3. Testing Data Structures with huge data.